google/syzkaller/docs/linux/coverage.md

 ### objdump

 `objdump` is used to parse PC value of each call to `__sanitizer_cov_trace_pc` in the kernel image.
 These PC values are representing all code that is built into kernel image.
-PC values exported by kcov are compared against these to determine coverage
+PC values exported by kcov are compared against these to determine coverage.

-The kernel image is dissasembled using the following command:
+The kernel image is disassembled using the following command:

 ```
 objdump -d --no-show-raw-insn kernel_image